 Thailand also made a road in South West Cambodia, Koh Kong to Phnom Penh, over a similar terrain (donated by the Thai government) which was mainly broken after 2 ears use.
-Also most roads in Thailand today outside a radius of about 150 km of Bangkok are rotten since they are not made to standard procedures which might be due to a lack of technical knowledge or the construction companies do a bad job to save money, this people just don’t care what happen after one year.
+Also, most roads in Thailand today outside a radius of about 150 km of Bangkok are becoming rotten since they are not made to standard procedures which might be due to a lack of technical knowledge or the construction companies do a bad job to save money, this person just don’t care what happen after one year.

 The current road is used by an estimated 1,500 cars per day, according to Neda.
-They expect that the number of visitors to Luang Prabang might increase to 1 million after the road is completed and this will boost economy, the
+They expect that the number of visitors to Luang Prabang might increase to 1 million after the road is completed and this will boost the economy, the

 graphic right side is from Bangkok Post.

-Actually even today there is a busy tourist business since many Chinese use this link to make holiday in north Thailand around Chiang Mai.
+Actually even today there is a busy tourist business since many Chinese use this link to make a holiday in north Thailand around Chiang Mai.
 Often coming in with mobile homes and giving the Thai a real headache.
 They have a totally different way of living, traffic rules and naturally not able to communicate by language.